 Some types of fermented dairy may benefit gut health.
 Fermented dairy is dairy made with added bacteria.
-These bacteria are also called probiotics, which is just a fancy way of saying microbes that has been shown with research to benefit our health.
-The science shows these little buggers promote gut health, boost immunity and even help improve your mood (21,22).
+These bacteria are also called probiotics, which is just a fancy way of saying microbes that might benefit our health.
+The science suggests that these little buggers promote gut health, strengthen your immune system and even help improve your mood (21,22).

 Yogurt and some cheese, like parmesan, swiss, gouda and blue cheese, have small amounts of probiotics in them.
 Kefir, a trendy yogurt style beverage, is made with bacteria and yeast, making it an even more potent source of the good stuff.
 When shopping for fermented dairy options, be sure to read the label and look for live and active cultures.